ldss-project/authentication-service/README.md

 ---

-The service which handles the registration and authentication of a user in the application.
+A service which handles the registration and authentication of a user in an application.

+See documentation at the [repository webpage](https://ldss-project.github.io/authentication-service).